Communities of Learning, Bridging the Gap of Isolation

 Through exhibitions, educational and discursive programs in online formats and in physical spaces, the project initiates recurring encounters between the international partners, their local communities and a high number of pan-European cultural workers.

-What, How and for Whom/WHW is a non-profit organization for visual culture and curatorial collective (members: Ivet Ćurlin, Ana Dević, Nataša Ilić and Sabina Sabolović) formed in 1999 (legally established 2001) and based in Zagreb, Croatia.
+What, How and for Whom/WHW is a non-profit organization for visual culture and curatorial collective (members: Ivet Ćurlin, Ana Dević, Nataša Ilić and Sabina Sabolović) formed in 1999 (legally established 2001) and based in Zagreb, Vienna and Berlin.
 In March 2019 members of WHW Ivet Ćurlin, Nataša Ilić and Sabina Sabolović were appointed in 2019 as artistic directors of Kunsthalle Wien in Vienna.
 WHW as a collective continues working in Zagreb with collective activities coordinated by WHW member Ana Dević, joined by curators Ana Kovačić and Martina Kontošić.
 Members of WHW organizational team in Zagreb are designer and publicist Dejan Krišić, curators Ana Dević, Ana Kovačić and Martina Kontošić and Gordana Borić.

 Since May 2003 WHW has directed the program of Gallery Nova – non-profit, city-owned gallery in Zagreb.
 WHW exhibitions and projects open up discussions on relevant social issues through art, theory and media, by supporting contemporary art production, organizing art projects and developing models for collaboration and exchange of knowledge among organizations from different cultural fields.